Nerd-coderZero/secure-file-sharing/README.md

 2. If tests pass, a Docker image is built and pushed
 3. The application is deployed to the configured server

+**Note**: Minor development tweaks were made (e.g., `conftest.py`, config.py, test database setup) to support CI/CD integration on GitHub.
+These changes do not affect local execution and are isolated to improve automated testing and deployment reliability.

 ### Production Considerations

 - Use a proper database (PostgreSQL recommended)